Useful-Innovation/grunt-godeploy/README.md

 Grunt powered deployment

 ## Authentication
 Before using godeploy, you have to install your public ssh key on the server.
-To do this run:
+If you belong to the unfortunate ones(i.e. a disciple of Steve Jobs), you have to install ssh-copy-id: `brew install ssh-copy-id`.
+Run:

 `ssh-copy-id user@123.123.123.123`

 ## Usage